-Avoid negative thinking
+2. Avoid negative thinking

-Perfect or learn new skills
+3. Perfect or learn a new skill

 According to research, learning new skills improves your memory over time and it keeps your brain sharp and active.
 The internet offers a lot of resources when it comes to learning new things.
-You can find great video’s on YouTube that will teach you how to learn various new skills.
-And guess what?!
-It’s for free.
+You can find great videos on YouTube that will teach you how to learn various new skills.

-Get a side hustle
+4. Get a side hustle

 If you have a dream of one day starting your blog or business… Now, is the right time to make use of all that ‘extra’ time!
 If there’s no opportunity knocking at your door, why not create your own?
 Getting a side hustle can be as simple as selling some unused and valuable items on eBay, Gumtree or any other online marketplace.